medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 EOF
 ```

-Note that secure passwords and UUIDs were generated on the first three calls and saved in the resulting `.env` file.
+Note that secure passwords and UUIDs were generated on the first four calls and saved in the resulting `.env` file.

 ### Download compose files